 At fifteen, Rebecca Price Janney faced-off with the editor of her local newspaper--she wanted to write for the paper; he nearly laughed her out of the office.
 Then she displayed her ace--a portfolio of celebrity interviews she’d written for a bigger paper’s teen supplement.
 By the next month she was covering the Philadelphia Phillies!

-The Easton Series from Elk Lake Publishing, includes the first two novels about two people, two hundred years apart, joined by family ties, life experiences, and a winsome place that beckons all to "come home."
-Book three is due next summer.
+The Easton Series from Elk Lake Publishing includes the first three novels about two people, two hundred years apart, joined by family ties, life experiences, and a winsome place that beckons all to "come home."
+Book four is due in late summer 2019.